open-quantum-safe/liboqs/README.md

 - `liboqs.a`: A static library with implementations for the algorithms listed in "Contents" above.
 - `test_rand`: A simple test harness for the random number generator.
 This will test the distance of PRNG output from uniform using statistical distance.
 - `test_kex`: A simple test harness for the default key exchange algorithm.
 This will output key exchange messages; indicate whether the parties agree on the session key or not over a large number of trials; and measure the distance of the sessions keys from uniform using statistical distance.

+Windows binaries can be generated using the Visual Studio solution in the VisualStudio folder.

 ## Documentation